Mass formulas for individual black holes in merging binaries: Individual Masses of Black Holes from Newtonian Physics

-For example, in the first LIGO observation \cite{LIGO_disco}, one can read the following frequencies $f_1 = 42$ Hz, $f_2= 300$ Hz from the published frequency versus time graph.
-Plugging these in (\ref{bilal1}), one obtains the condition $\alpha \tau \ge 0.5649$.
-From the same data one can estimate the time it takes the frequency to increase from $f_1$ to $f_2$ to be $\tau = 0.08$ s, then $\alpha \ge 7.0613$.
-That means, if one naively takes $\alpha$ to have the lowest order value coming from General Relativity, that is $\alpha = 32/5=6.4$, then $m_{1,2}$ will be complex numbers.
-In fact, in \cite{Mathur}, $\alpha = 32/5$, together with the other estimates for $\tau$, $f_1$ and $f_2$ quoted above were used.
-Then one has $m_{1,2} = (38.07 \pm 12.27 i) M_\odot$, which are nonphysical.
-The all important conclusion one should derive from this result is that to be able to explain the black hole merger data in a somewhat semi-Newtonian analysis, one cannot just take the lowest order term borrowed from the GR result in the radiated power formula (\ref{power_eqn}).
-One has to go beyond the first order.
-Then the ensuing discussion becomes rather complicated since $\alpha$ in (\ref{power_eqn}) becomes a non-linear function of the involved masses and the source frequency.
-In fact the resulting radiated power formula can only be computed in perturbation theory.
-Just to point out to the difficult nature of the problem, in the Appendix, we give the result of the computation of \cite{Blanchet,Dam_baba} and given by equation (5.257) of \cite{Maggiore}.
-The upshot of this discussion is that one has to use an {\it effective} $\alpha_{eff} \ne \frac{32}{2}$ which also satisfies the bound (\ref{bilal1}).
-In the the first LIGO observation \cite{LIGO_disco}, as noted above $\alpha_{eff} \ge 7.0613$.
-We argue in the Appendix that the value $\alpha_{eff} = \frac{32}{2}+1 =7.4$ is a reasonable value to choose for the first LIGO observation.
-Of course, staying in the noted bound above, one can argue for some other value.
-We will show below that this value produces impressively close values to the LIGO data.
+Let us now apply this to the first LIGO observation \cite{LIGO_disco}, one can read the following frequencies $f_1 = 42$ Hz, $f_2= 300$ Hz from the published frequency versus time graph.
+Plugging these in the right-hand side of (\ref{bilal1}), one obtains the condition $\alpha \tau \ge 0.5649$.
+From the same data one can estimate the time it takes the frequency to increase from $f_1$ to $f_2$ to be $\tau = 0.08$ s, then {the condition (\ref{bilal1})} requires $\alpha \ge 7.0613$.
+That means, if one naively takes $\alpha$ to have the lowest order value coming from GR, that is $\alpha = 32/5=6.4$, then $m_{1,2}$ {as computed from (\ref{main_mass})} will be complex numbers.
+In fact, in \cite{Mathur}, $\alpha = 32/5$, together with the other estimates for $\tau$, $f_1$, and $f_2$ quoted above were used.
+Then one {obtains } $m_{1,2} = (38.07 \pm 12.27 i) M_\odot$, which are nonphysical.

+The all-important conclusion one should derive from the above result is that to be able to explain the black hole merger data in a somewhat semi-Newtonian analysis, one cannot just take the lowest order term borrowed from GR in the radiated-power formula (\ref{power_eqn}).
+One has to go beyond the first order in perturbation theory to obtain physically viable masses.
+But, then the ensuing discussion becomes rather complicated since $\alpha$ in (\ref{power_eqn}), instead of being the constant $32/5$, becomes a non-linear function of the involved masses and the source frequency.
+The resulting radiated-power formula can only be computed in perturbation theory.
+Such a computation is difficult and is beyond the scope of this paper, but if the reader accepts the perturbative formula known in the literature, and is given below, then the ensuing discussion can be easily followed.